Unfortunately, you can't just deduct whatever you want at any value. All deductions have restrictions. Here are some examples:

 - Child tax credit: You may be able to reduce the tax you owe up to $1,000 for each child under the age of 17.

-- Child-care credit: This applies to each child under the age of 13 that you paid someone to care for.
+- Child and dependent care credit: This applies to each child (under age 13) or spouse or other person living with you that is physically or mentally handicapped, that you paid someone to care for.

 To learn more about tax deductions and related topics, follow the links on the next page.